ROCm/rocm-install-on-linux/docs/how-to/native-install/rhel.rst

 =====================================================

 To upgrade an existing ROCm installation to a newer version, follow the steps in :ref:`rhel-register-repo` and :ref:`rhel-install`.
-After upgrading the kernel driver, it may also upgrade the GPU firmware which requires a system reboot to take effect.
+Upgrading the kernel driver may also upgrade the GPU firmware, which requires a system reboot to take effect.

 .. _rhel-uninstall: